Explore

 When the weather gets hot over summer, people naturally head to the water to cool down.
 Our beaches, lakes and rivers across the state are inundated with people wanting to swim, play, paddle and have fun in the water.
 However, it's important to be aware of the risks of swimming in nature whether it's at the beach, in a lake, river or near a waterfall.

-In 2019, 40 people drowned and each year there are 350-400 new cases of spinal cord injuries reported.
+In 2021, 61 people drowned in Victoria and each year there are over 350 new cases of spinal cord injuries reported.
 Nine per cent of these are caused by water-related accidents.

 Jumping from piers and jetties might seem like a harmless activity on hot days, however it is a dangerous activity that can lead to serious injury.
 Water depths, sand bars and submerged debris and rubbish around piers can change on a daily basis which makes water conditions unpredictable.